 - The scenery of Kashmir has enchanted us.

-- A ship is grazing in the field.
+- A sheep is grazing in the field.

-- Two ships are grazing in the field.
+- Two sheep are grazing in the field.

 - He gave me five hundred - rupees notes.

-When the definite numeral adjectives is added before the following noun, they take singular form.
-For Example:
+Rule 7: When the definite numeral adjectives is added before the following noun, they take singular form.

-Pair, Score, Gross, Dozen, Hundred, Million, Billion etc. Examples:
+For Example: Pair, Score, Gross, Dozen, Hundred, Million, Billion etc.

 - I have two hundred rupees only.